 Move the Shift Edge left or right to shrink or expand the selection.

-Before you output, you can check Decontaminate Colors to remove colour fringe.
-This could be necessary when your subject is against a contrasting colour background.
+Before you output, you can check the “decontaminate colors” box to remove color fringe.
+This step is necessary when your subject is against a contrasting color background.

-Select one of the output options to finalise the selections.
+Select one of the output options to finalize the selections.
 Usually, New Layer with Layer Mask is the best option.
-It allows you to edit the selection even further without losing the original photo.
+It allows you to edit the section even further without losing the original photo.